Frequently Asked Questions

 What is an Accountable Care Organization?

 An Accountable Care Organization (ACO) is similar to a provider network in that it is a connected group of health care providers.
-However, providers in an ACO have also accepted responsibility for patient care and have financial accountability for those served by the ACO, in an effort to fulfill the Triple Aim.
+However, providers in an ACO have also accepted responsibility for patient care and have financial accountability for those served by the ACO.
 These providers form a “neighborhood of care” centered around the member to promote optimal health at every age and stage of that person’s life.
 By functioning as a team to seamlessly coordinate care, ACO providers are rewarded with shared financial incentives that are available only when quality of care and patient experience are improved, and cost efficiencies are achieved.

 Do providers in an ACO care for patients differently?